Helgen-Tech/FS19_modROS/README.md

 To use it download the folder and put it into the mods directory of the farming simulator.

-Make sure to buy the Compactor from the shop in game and sell all other vehicles
+Make sure to buy the Compactor from the shop in game and sell all other vehicles to use it with the mod.

 ## Development status